 However, curtailing wastage of cloud resources doesn’t only impact the virtual ecosystem, it can also yield benefits for the natural environment.

-While cloud service providers are making significant efforts to reduce carbon omissions, data centres remain heavily dependant on non-renewable energy sources.
-As more and more businesses move their infrastructure to the cloud, the environmental footprint of the increasing number of physical data centres worldwide is set to soar.
-Help keep the environmental impact of the cloud down by ensuring that existing resources can service as much demand as possible, limiting the need for additional power-hungry data centres.
+While cloud service providers are making significant efforts to reduce carbon omissions, data centers remain heavily dependent on non-renewable energy sources.
+As more and more businesses move their infrastructure to the cloud, the environmental footprint of the increasing number of physical data centers worldwide is set to soar.
+Help keep the environmental impact of the cloud down by ensuring that existing resources can service as much demand as possible, limiting the need for additional power-hungry data centers.

 To put it simply, servers are harder to hack when they are off.
 Further, while your servers are off, they use fewer ancillary resources, such as scanning or monitoring to deter viruses and other security threats.